-The late Dr. W. J. Beal, who planned the IN the summer months when everyone takes vaca-there, in this old garden, plant families group together tions it is sometimes interesting for the gardener even as they do in botany books, and flowers bloom as to vacation in someone else's garden.
+The late Dr. W. J. Beal, who planned the TN the summer months when everyone takes vacathere, in this old garden, plant families group together tions it is sometimes interesting for the gardener even as they do in botany books, and flowers bloom as to vacation in someone else's garden.
 Things look they do in the nursery catalog pictures. fresher and more sturdy; besides, one gathers ideas and, mayhap, goes back to his own garden with a Botany at the Michigan Agricultural College.
-He was sense of satisfaction and an inspiration.
-Lansing, Michigan, is a worth-while garden for any all there was to know from books.
-So he picked out plant lover to roam about in, not so much because it a spot on the big M. A. C. campus and decided to start as because it makes him ask questions and introduces him to new friends.
+He was sense of satisfaction and an inspiration. as because it makes him ask questions and introduces him to new friends.
 The Beal Botanical Garden is not arranged so as to be a garden symphony.
-By a trick of imagination one fancies, rather, that an old nursery catalog and a Manual of Botany. lying side by side in the dark of some college professor's attic, suddenly became tired of their wasted existence and stalked out on a starlit night to have an adventure.
-The adventure may have been a success and the pages of these old books may have sudden'y come to life for In 1877, the late Dr. W. J. Beal was professor of a great teacher-so my father said-and he had a no-The Beal Botanical Garden, started in 1877 at East tion, even back in those days, that boys couldn't learn gives one a sample of expert landscape architecture a collection there of the commoner plants which are
+By a trick of imagination one fancies, rather, that an old nursery catalog and a Manual of Botany, lying side by side in the dark of some college professor's attic, suddenly became tired of their wasted existence and stalked out on a starlit night to have an adventure.
+The adventure may have been a success and the pages of these old books may have sudden'y come to life for

 Sanguinaria Canadensis, commonly known as Bloodroot.
-Page Eleven